fitzgeralddaniel/git-workflow/README.md

 $ git status
 ```

-Below you can see a sample of the output of the `status` command which will show you the `branch` you are on (more on that later), your current `commit` status (also more on that later), and some help text to guide you onto potential next steps.
+Below you can see a sample of the output of the `status` command which will show you the `branch` you are on (in this case `master`, but more on that later), your current `commit` status (also more on that later), and some help text to guide you onto potential next steps.

 ```
 On branch master